gdmoney/product-availability-checker/README.md

 - run new code in GCP (would need to provide AWS access key ID and secret access key)
 - run new code in GitHub Actions (would need to provide AWS access key ID and secret access key)
 - update documentation
+- separate the URL list from the code

 ## Issues